 It is possible to move with no money, but you want to be as smart as you can about doing it.
 It’s all about planning and being extra frugal until you can get everything organized and worked out.
 In the end, that’s going to be what makes the biggest difference for you as you get ready to move.

 How Much Does it Cost to Move with Pods?

 Pods are becoming a huge revolution in moving.
 If you don’t know what Pods are, they are essentially large storage boxes (like what you see on tractor-trailers) that you can pack up with all of your items.
-It’s like packing up a moving truck over a course of time, without renting the truck for weeks at a time.
+It’s like picking up a moving truck over a course of time, without renting the truck for weeks at a time.